aimhubio/aim/README.md

   **_Note:_** This command is not necessary to be able to get started with Aim as aim is automatically initializes with the first aim function call.

 ### version
-Display the version of the currently installed Aim CLI.
+Display the Aim version installed.
 ```shell
 $ aim version
 ```

 ### experiment
-Create new experiments to organize the training runs related to the same experiment Here is how it works:
+Create new experiments to organize the training runs.
+Here is how it works:
 ```shell
 $ aim experiment COMMAND [ARGS]
 ```